-The study area has no major noise sources, except for vehicular noise on the adjacent NH.
+The study area has no major noise sources, except for vehicular noise on the adjacent NH 133, SH 18 and ODR.
 The noise generated from the construction phase activities is likely to be attenuated to acceptable levels as per the ambient noise standards within 200 m of the site.
 Such noise may however, cause discomfort to the construction workers at site and nearby receptors of village settlements adjacent to the transmission line alignment.
 The construction activities, especially those with a potential to generate high noise levels would be temporary in nature and are not expected to last more than 15-20 days at specific tower location.
 The spatial scale of impact will be limited to a few hundred meters.
 The overall significance of the noise related impacts is rated as minor.

-6.1.3 Impact on Land use
+Impact on Land use

-Approx. 20 nos of tower would be constructed in Scheme S (Dumka-Deoghar TL Alignment).
-Total length of the transmission line would be approx. 5 km.
+Approx. 482 nos of tower would be constructed in Scheme T. Cumulative length of the three transmission lines would be approx. 150 km.
 Land footprint of about 22 sq. m. would be required for each transmission tower, where right of way of the transmission line would be of 27 m (for 132 KV transmission line).

-The present land use of the area through which all the transmission lines (in Scheme S) passes are primarily agricultural land.
+The present land use of the area through which all the transmission lines (in Scheme T) passes are primarily agricultural land.
 As discussed in Section 5.3, mainly single cropped is practiced in this area.
-Though there would be restrictions on development work (e.g., construction of building) on the land parcels falling within the right of way, knowing the fact that there would not be any restrictions on these land parcels for use of agricultural purpose, and further the TL alignment passing through mainly rural areas where chance of development work being coming up is near future very is meagre, significance of the land use related impacts is considered as minor.
-However, the TL alignment does not pass through forest land.
-Overall significance of the land use related impacts is rated as minor.
+Though there would be restrictions on development work (e.g., construction of building) on the land parcels falling within the right of way, knowing the fact that there would not be any restrictions on these land parcels for use of agricultural purpose, and further all the three transmission lines area passing through mainly rural areas where chance of development work being coming up is near future very meagre, significance of the land use related impacts is considered as minor.
+However, transmission lines (in Scheme T) traverse through forest land of approx. 6.29 km.
+In these areas, JSUNL will divert the land use of the area falling within RoW of the TL alignments after obtaining necessary Forest Clearance (as per Forest Conservation Act, 1980) and this would result in a permanent change of land use.
+Due to permanent changes in land use, overall significance of the land use related impacts is rated as moderate.

-6.1.4 Impact on Soil
+Impact on Soil

 Cutting of vegetation (at tower foundation area), stripping of topsoil and digging of foundation pits for the tower are the three main activities, which are likely to affect the soil structure and quality.
-At the tower site (approx. 20 nos), all vegetation within 2 m beyond the tower base in all direction will be cleared to ground level.
+At the tower site (approx. 482 nos), all vegetation within 2 m beyond the tower base in all direction will be cleared to ground level.
 At four legs of the tower, topsoil will be stripped and foundations will be dug up to a depth of 3 m depending upon the tower type and soil characteristics.
 General practice shows that upon construction of the transmission tower, land below the tower is used for cultivations.
 Therefore, if topsoil removed during tower base construction work is not properly reinstated, it may lead to loss of soil quality and thereby low agricultural productivity.